truelestor/1scoreyumi/README.md

 Remember, your credit rating isn’t set in stone – it’s a living, breathing thing that can change daily – for example, as the information on your credit report changes or as time passes.
 So, it can go up or down over time.

-Experian has the USA’s best free credit score – so you know you’ll be in safe hands seeing where you stand when it comes to getting credit.
+Experian has the USA’s best free credit score – so you know you’ll be in safe hands seeing where you stand when it comes to getting credit